BSc (Hons) Natural History

 The Natural History course has a focus of hands-on learning to ensure you gain practical survey and research skills.
 The degree also involves work in a variety of field settings both in the UK and overseas.
 Several modules are entirely fieldwork-based.
 Others involve lectures and laboratory work, including half or full day field excursions.
-The work placement and dissertation modules develop work-related skills and can involve organisations in various countries
+The work placement and dissertation modules develop work-related skills and can involve organisations in various countries.

 You will be assessed using a range of approaches depending on your module choice and year of study.
-A number of modules are assessed through a combination of examination and associated assignments, whist other modules are continuously assessed through assignments.
+A number of modules are assessed through a combination of examination and associated assignments, whilst other modules are continuously assessed through assignments.
 Your assignments can range from laboratory write-ups, open book tests, structured essays, oral presentations and field reports through to a photographic portfolio and field note books.

 In your final year you will write a dissertation, worth two modules, based on a topic that you pick from a list of subjects or a topic of your choice which is developed in conjunction with your project supervisor.

 The BSc (Hons) Natural History degree is accredited by the Chartered Institute of Ecology and Environmental Management.
 The University of South Wales is the only University in Wales to be accredited by CIEEM.